DannyBen/lightly/README.md

 lightly.prune
 ```

-If your block returns false or nil, the data will not be cached:
+If your block returns `false` or `nil`, the data will not be cached:

 ```ruby
 result = cache.get 'test' do